breatheco-de/content/src/content/how-to/every-method-javascript-us.md

 ## Method every() Javascript

-There are occasions when we need to check if all of the elements in an array meet a given condition, in this situation we can use the Javascript `every()` method to test if all of the elements satisfy this condition.
+Sometimes we need to check if all of the elements in an array meet a given condition, in this situation we can use the Javascript `every()` method to test if all of the elements satisfy this condition.
 In the following example, we use this method to test if all of the numbers of an array are greater than 10.

 ```js
 const arrayNumbersOne = [13, 15, 17, 25, 34];